7nights/get-v2ex/README.md

 ## Configure Nginx

-Before configure Nginx, you need to install [bv2ex](https://github.com/7nights/bv2ex) first.
+Before you configure Nginx, you need to install [bv2ex](https://github.com/7nights/bv2ex) first.

 You may use get-v2ex to serve both the RESTFul APIs and static resources of the web application.